 A sandwich by OCD, Tel Aviv.
 Photo from OCD TLV Facebook page

 5. Taizu, Tel Aviv

 Opened in 2013, by the acclaimed chef Yuval Ben Neriah, this is probably one of Tel Aviv’s best Asian restaurants.
-Inspired by Ben Neriah’s travels through Southeast Asia, dishes served are a twist on authentic street food from Cambodia, Vietnam, India, China and Thailand.
+Inspired by Ben Neriah’s travels through Southeast Asia, dishes served are a twist on authentic street food from Cambodia, Vietnam, India, China, and Thailand.

 Taizu’s food is inspired by the five Chinese elements - fire, water, wood, metal and earth and his shareable plates reflect this theme well.
-Chilli crab, tiger shrimp dumplings, steamed buns and Szechuan wontons are all favourites with diners and every Sunday evening they serve a specially-themed Indian dinner, with extraordinary creations such as octopus tandoori.
+Chilli crab, tiger shrimp dumplings, steamed buns and Szechuan wontons are all favorites with diners and every Sunday evening they serve a specially-themed Indian dinner, with extraordinary creations such as octopus tandoori.

 The desserts don’t disappoint either - we recommend the ‘mango sphere’ - mango mousse, carrot curry cream, saffron and white chocolate.
 Excellent service, original recipes and a wonderful atmosphere - Taizu is simply splendid, which probably accounts for the several awards it has won in the last 5 years.
 Prepare to open your wallet!

 Taizu, Derech Menachem Begin 23.
 Tel: 03 522 5005.

 Sesame-covered fish tartare by Taizu, Tel Aviv.
 Photo from Taizu Restaurant Facebook page